sauraen/zcamedit/README.md

 If you're creating a new scene for a romhack:

-1. Create an empty called Cutscene.YourCutsceneNameHere, parented to your Scene empty object.
-If you're using fast64, the cutscene name (determine by fast64's export process) will be something like YourSceneName_scene_header00_cutscene.
-If you want to find out what this is specifically, just export the scene with fast64 and then look in the C code.
-Note that you can have as many cutscenes as you want per scene.

-2. The controls for most things are in the Object Properties pane (orange square).
-Select the cutscene empty and click Init Cutscene Empty.
+1. Create an empty, not parented to anything and at the origin.
+Using fast64 controls, set its empty type to Cutscene.

+2. Click Init Cutscene Empty (this is the zcamedit init for this object).
 This will set up a camera and previewers for all your actions, and some other scene properties.
 You can click this later too, it doesn't erase anything.

 3. Click "Create camera shot", "Create Link action list", or "Create actor (NPC)